Sumitdhiman/InternetArchive/README.md

 └── icon128.png       # 128x128 pixels icon for the extension (used in Chrome Web Store).

+## ☕ Important: "Buy Me a Coffee" Link

+The "Buy Me a Coffee" button in `popup.html` links to a placeholder URL.
+To make it work:

+1. Open `popup.js`.
+2. Find the line: `const buyMeACoffeeUsername = 'yourusername';`
+3. Replace `'yourusername'` with your actual Buy Me a Coffee username.
+    For example: `const buyMeACoffeeUsername = 'johndoe';`
+4. Save the `popup.js` file.
+5. Reload the extension from `chrome://extensions` for the change to take effect.

 ---

-This README provides a guide to installing, using, and understanding the "Open in Archive.ph" Chrome extension.
+This README provides a guide to installing, using, and understanding the "Open in archive.today" Chrome extension.